rilutham/rilutham.github.io/_posts/2014-12-20-how-to-install-apache-php-fedora-21.md

 $ sudo systemctl enable httpd.service
 {% endhighlight %}

-Go to `localhost` in your favorite page to check whether the Apache is run or not.
+Go to `localhost` in your favorite browser to check whether the Apache is run or not.
 To make the Fedora Test Page go away, commenting out the lines in `/etc/httpd/conf.d/welcome.conf`.
 Apache configuration file is in `/etc/httpd/conf/httpd.conf`.

 ## PHP